 7. 90/90 Back Leg Rotating Stretch:

 Stretches the adductor muscles and strengthens the hip flexor muscles.

 9. Cossack Hovers:

-Stretches and strengthens the entire hip complex through a dynamic movement that translates directly to lunge, squat and hinging patterns.
+The cossack squat is a great move that stretches and strengthens the entire hip complex.
+It does this through a dynamic movement that translates directly to lunge, squat, and hinging patterns.

 Viola, say hello to buttery hips!

 Incorporating mobility work into your weekly routine (3-5x per week) is essential for the health of your joints.
 Hip mobility exercises can either be incorporated in your full-body mobility routines or done separately if you prefer to focus on a few joints at a time.
 If you feel that your hips need extra love, especially if you are sitting for the majority of your day, incorporate a few hip mobility exercises on a daily basis.
 It is also recommended to incorporate hip mobility drills prior to big lifts like squats, deadlifts, lunges, etc. This is an accessible way to efficiently prime the hip complex.

 Improve your quality of life by improving the mobility of your hips.
 Utilize mobility drills to not only stretch the hips but to strengthen them too.
 Find the culprit of why your hips may be tight, assess your mobility, start to incorporate mobility drills and implement a consistent mobility routine.